[mc4wp_form id="5389"]

 Many communities were left waterlogged by the hurricanes of 2004 and 2005 only to discover that their basic policies did not cover water damage from flooding.
 Under a typical master flood policy, the entire building is covered under one policy, including both the common elements and the individual units.

-In the Florida Panhandle after events such as Hurricane Opal and the BP Oil spill, the greatest monetary loss was not because of damaged property, but from lost rental income.
+In the Florida Panhandle after events such as Hurricane Opal and the BP Oil spill, the greatest monetary loss was not damaged property, but lost rental income.
 Business interruption insurance is essential for owners or managers who rely upon vacation rentals for their livelihood.

 Managers need to ensure that their business interruption coverage is not just for the premises where they maintain their offices, but also for the communities where they manage rental units.